 - The null hypothesis is that each of the areas investigated (or to be investigated) is not contaminated.
 Sampling and analyses was/will be performed based on historical uses in the area.
 This sampling and analysis was/is performed to determine if contamination was/is present, and if found, the nature and extent of contamination was/will be determined. - A sampling design error occurs when the data collection design does not capture the complete variability within the area of investigation to the extent appropriate for a decision to be made.
-This could potentially lead to the extent of contamination not being defined - A false rejection decision error may occur if a limited amount of sampling and analysis is performed, causing a broader area of contamination to be outlined.
+This could potentially lead to the extent of contamination not being defined properly and/or corrective measures not adequately treating the true problem area. - A false rejection decision error may occur if a limited amount of sampling and analysis is performed, causing a broader area of contamination to be outlined.
 This may result in additional expense related to corrective measures implementation.